 NIH-funded study of mental health and alcohol and drug treatment barriers among post-deployment

-National Guard troops.
-He and his research team have also been involved in ongoing
+He and his research team have also been involved in ongoing evaluation activities

-evaluation activities for the Family Safety Center, a Memphis-based organization that
+for the Family Safety Center, a Memphis-based organization that provides case management

-correlates, and measurement of acculturative stress among immigrant populations, and
+of acculturative stress among immigrant populations, and occupational stress among

 2013 Duke, M.R., L. Bergmann, C.M.
 Cunradi, and G.M.
 Ames.
 Like Swallowing a Butcher Knife: